xobust/distraction-free-blocklist/README.md

 2. Go to the "Filter lists" tab
 3. Scroll down to "Custom" section
 4. Click the "+" button
-5. Add the filter list URL and give it a name like "Feed Blocker"
+5. Add the filter list URL and give it a name like "Distraction Free Blocklist"

 ## ⚙️ Configuration

 ### Customization

-You can customize the filter list by editing `feed-blocker.txt`:
+You can customize the filter list by editing `distraction-free-blocklist.txt`:

 - **Remove specific platforms**: Delete the sections for platforms you want to keep
 - **Add new platforms**: Follow the existing pattern to add new social media sites